 Two other established methods for increasing IQ are using nootropics, and cortical stimulation (e.g. tDCS).
-Click here for my own review - How To Increase IQ?
+Click here for the more extensive review: How To Increase IQ?
 Working Memory Training, Smart Drugs and tDCS Reviewed.

 Flynn, J.R.
 (2000) IQ trends over time: intelligence, race, and meritocracy.
 In K. Arrow, S. Bowles, & S. Durlauf (eds.), Meritocracy and economic inequality, Princeton, NJ, Princeton University Press 35-60